 So what makes this a show worth watching (and binge watching – it’s absolutely worthy)?
 First and foremost, the character interaction.
 I like this team, how they deal with missions, how they react to being in the past, and how they work together as a group.
 I particularly like how each handles the very human issues of their host’s lives.
 Some of them are far older and wiser than their hosts, others find themselves ill-equipped to deal with 21st century problems, and still others have to make complicated interpersonal relationships function in a reasonable fashion.
 Secondly, the concept (which in reality is probably more important).
 It takes time travel and makes it seem almost feasible.
 There is little blatant technobabble, and what there is gets couched in complicated computer coding that none of us expects to understand anyway.
 We all know that computers are filled with unknowable magic – as long as it sounds good, I’ll accept that they can get messages from the future on the dark net.
 I’m okay with the technical advances that allow this travel to be possible and appreciate that it isn’t perfect or completely reliable.

 Overall, Travelers is a terrific addition to the stable of Netflix Original Series.
 It’s incredibly binge-able, with each episode ending on a note that makes you want to see what’s next.
 The cast has great chemistry, the writers have made the story lines complicated enough to appeal to sci-fi lovers but not so obscure or vague as to lose the viewer.
 They’ve left a lot of great material to come back to in the second season, which I wish was coming out tomorrow instead of some unknown date in the future.
 It has been very well received, so I would be surprised if it wasn’t picked up for a season 2.
 I will absolutely let you know when I find out any details – keep an eye on Everything Netflix.
-In the meantime, you can own this Will & Grace era autographed picture of Eric McCormack to tide you over.

 You can usually find Sue watching dysfunctional family indie dramas in order to make her own household seem normal.
 She is the Editorial Manager at Silver Beacon Marketing and an aspiring Crazy Cat Lady.